vlvovch/fist-sampler/README.md

 describing the sampling procedure.

-In addition, if third-party input is used (such as particle list or hypersurface of particlization), please cite the relevant literature.
+In addition, if third-party input is used (such as the particle list or hypersurface of particlization), please cite the relevant literature.

 *Copyright (C) 2021 Volodymyr Vovchenko*